igorski/pinball-schminball/README.md

 ## TODO

-* don't count points for hitting triggers in series configuration
 * update Actor constructors to accept on-screen coordinates which are internally transformed (see actor unit test for bounds)
 * multiballs should iteratively be added
 * add one-time poppers on the areas left and right of the flippers to work only once per game